calatrava/calatrava/README.md

 5. `rake bootstrap`

-6. `rake build` to build sample apps for all three platforms: iOS, Android and Mobile Web.

-7. To run the Mobile Web app: `rake web:apache:start`
+6. To build and run the Mobile Web app: `rake web:apache:start`

-8. Browse to [`http://localhost:8888`](http://localhost:8888) in your
+   Then browse to [`http://localhost:8888`](http://localhost:8888) in your favourite browser.
-   favourite browser.

-And you're away!
-Or at least, you should be.
+7. To build and install the Android app: `rake droid:deploy`

+   You will need to have an Android emulator running, or a device connected.

-To run the iOS app, open the Xcode project in the iOS directory.
-To run the Android app, connect a device or start an emulator and then `rake droid:deploy`
+8. To build and run the iOS app open the Xcode workspace in the `ios` directory, and then build and run the target named after your project.

 # Working with Calatrava while it's under Development